wesleybeckner/ECS/README.md

     2. [autodocs](https://samnicholls.net/2016/06/15/how-to-sphinx-readthedocs/) where we generate documentation from just your
     3. [docstrings](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) super cool!
 1. [github pages](#ghpages)
-    1. not only is it free, but read the docs has a magnicent protocol for turning your hard-earned digital documentation to a pdf.
-Possibly my favorite feature I'll mention today.
+    1. Eventually I'll add a segment on getting your documentation on read the docs.
+But while code is still in development I've found rtd to be overkill.
+GH Pages is a simple alternative that hosts your static html files and doesn't require building your site on a remote server.
 3. [travis CI](#travis)
     1. "CI" stands for continuous integration.
 These folks provide you with a free service -- up to 1 hour of CPU time on their servers to run all of your unit tests.
 4. [coveralls](#coveralls)